elisradetruh/Big-data-proyect/README.md

 # Big-data-proyect
-Just a Big data proyect to practice every day
+Just a Big data proyect to practice every day.